SMMA Price Alert

 Given that, it can be frustrating referring back to the course material to find a specific recommendation or piece of advice.
 You often have to rewatch long stretches of video to find what you’re looking for.

-- While it is promoted as a “4-month training program” you get access to all the course materials as soon as you sign up.
+- While it is promoted as a “4-month training program” you get access to all the course materials as soon as you sign up to the full version of SMMA 2.0.
 The only thing you can’t access immediately is the private Facebook group, which you have to request access to via email.
 The SMMA support team took 3 days to reply to our request to join the group.

 - One selling point of the course is an “official certification” once you complete all the lessons 9.
 It looks like this: